Make Your Piano Chords Sound Powerful

 Processing

-Now it’s time to apply further processing to our piano group track.
-First, we will use an equalizer in order to get rid of some unwanted low-end frequencies and emphasize others.
-Reverb and delay will also enrich our chord progression and achieve a wider stereo spread.
-Let’s hear it.
+It's time to apply further processing to our piano group track.
+First, we will use an equalizer to eliminate some unwanted low-end frequencies and emphasize others.
+Reverb and delay will enrich our chord progression and achieve a wider stereo spread.
+Let's hear it.

 ~Piano Chord Progression - Delay + Reverb